 CX 136 / CX 236 / CX 336

-The purpose of the module is to build upon Latin Language and Literature (or A Level) and to allow students to deepen their understanding of Latin by further reading of significant works by authors and in genres for the most part not previously studied.
-As well as developing students' ability to read Latin more fluently and to translate from Latin, the module also teaches advanced grammar, and provides an introduction to literary criticism and philological analysis at degree level.
+The purpose of the module is to build upon Latin Language and Literature (or A Level) and to allow students both to broaden and to deepen their understanding of Latin by further reading of significant works in Latin literature.
+As well as developing the ability of students to translate from Latin, the module also includes discussion of literary and grammatical points and hones wider interpretative skills in relation to up-to-date scholarship on set texts.
 By the end of this module students should expect to have:

-• the ability to recognise and comment upon a number of different genres and stylistic registers in Roman texts
+• the ability to recognise and comment upon a number of different genres and stylistic registers in Latin texts;

-• the ability to translate the set texts and recognise the philological and interpretative implications of their translations
+• the ability not only to understand in detail the expressive structures of form in the set texts but also to recognise the interpretative implications of these structures;

-• an awareness of how the thematic concerns of the individual books studied relate to the authors’ work as a whole
+• an awareness of how the thematic concerns of the individual works studied relate more broadly to the authors’ works/genres as a whole;

-• the ability to interpret and discuss critically aspects of the set texts and of some secondary bibliography
+• the ability to interpret and discuss critically aspects of the set texts in relation to secondary scholarship;

 This module runs every year.